-Minimum Full Period Mark for Examination Admission - 40% Full Period Mark Weight - 50% Examination Mark Weight - 50%
+Minimum Full Period Mark for Examination Admission - 40% Full Period Mark Weight - 50% Examination Mark Weight - 50% understand the varieties of non-experimental research design and analyses by using relevant case studies.

 The purpose of the module is to introduce students to advanced research design in the behavioural sciences; develop an understanding of the practical applications of specific research design; familiarise students with the description and manipulation of data using data analysis software; and develop students' skills in interpreting and analysing both descriptive and inferential statistics.